Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Euclidean wormholes, perturbative stability and baby universes

-To conclude, our solutions for the Euclidean wormhole partition functions (\ref{eq:half wormhole ETW}, \ref{eq:trumpet amplitude}, \ref{eq:double trumpet}) and two-point correlation function (\ref{eq:G cylinder}) show that we can recover non-trivial topology from the constrained theory.
+To conclude, our solutions for the Euclidean wormhole partition functions (\ref{eq:half wormhole ETW}, \ref{eq:trumpet amplitude}, \ref{eq:double trumpet}) and two-point correlation function (\ref{eq:G cylinder}) show that we can recover non-trivial topology from the constrained theory ({{albeit assuming the validity of the corresponding expressions in the bulk dual theory \cite{Blommaert:2025avl}}}).
 Given that the theory comes from a sum over chord diagrams in the DSSYK model, our results provide a way first steps in evaluate Euclidean wormhole observables from chord diagrams without assuming a direct relation with the ETH matrix model \cite{Jafferis:2022wez}.
-We stress the Krylov basis (\ref{eq:trumpet amplitude}) provides a convenient technical tool in the derivation of (\ref{eq:half wormhole ETW}) and in the explicit evaluation of the two-point function (\ref{eq:G cylinder}), resulting in (\ref{eq:final cylinder amplitude}).\footnote{ It would be very interesting to associate this two-point correlation function (\ref{eq:final cylinder amplitude}) with a generating function of spread complexity of a given reference state associated with the sum over the original Krylov basis ${\ket{K_n}}$ in (\ref{eq:Krylov basis ETW brane sym}).}
+We stress the Krylov basis (\ref{eq:trumpet amplitude}) is a convenient technical tool in the derivation of (\ref{eq:half wormhole ETW}) and in the explicit evaluation of the two-point function (\ref{eq:G cylinder}), resulting in (\ref{eq:final cylinder amplitude}).\footnote{ It would be very interesting to associate this two-point correlation function (\ref{eq:final cylinder amplitude}) with a generating function of spread complexity of a given reference state associated with the sum over the original Krylov basis ${\ket{K_n}}$ in (\ref{eq:Krylov basis ETW brane sym}).}